 Blue Cross and Blue Shield (or the plan sponsor when you are a group member) may change the provisions of this Dental Blue Policy.
 For example, a change may be made to your cost-sharing amounts for certain covered services.
 When Blue Cross and Blue Shield makes a material change to your Dental Blue Policy, Blue Cross and Blue Shield will send a notice about the change at least 60 days before the effective date of the change.
 This notice will describe the change being made.
 It will also give the effective date of the change.
-Blue Cross and Blue Shield will send this notice to the subscriber or to the plan sponsor when you are enrolled as a group member.
-When you are enrolled as a group member, the plan sponsor should deliver to its group members all notices from Blue Cross and Blue Shield.
+Blue Cross and Blue Shield will send this notice to the subscriber or to the plan sponsor when you are enrolled as a group member, the plan sponsor should deliver to its group members all notices from Blue Cross and Blue Shield.